flirble-lb/flirble-dns-server/README.md

   * `times` _(list)_ is required for type `SOA` and can either be a list of five values for the zone serial number and TTL values, e.g.
     `"times": [ 2015010100, 3600, 10800, 86400, 3600 ]` or it can be the
-    `Null` value in which case these generic default set of values are
+    `null` value in which case these generic default set of values are
     substituted: `[ "%serial", 3600, 10800, 86400, 3600 ]`.

     Note most of the values in `times` are normally used by downstream zone